EmileTrotignon/blog/monad.md

 We will explain later in english what this means.

 To explain what a monad is, we will look at its `'a t` in a other way.
 Most of the time, we look at a type `'a t` as a `t` that contains an `'a`.
-That make a lot of sense for `'a list`.
+That makes a lot of sense for `'a list`.

 In the case of a monad we need to look at it as a way to compute an `'a`.
-This make sense for common monads :
+This makes sense for common monads :

 - `'a Lwt.t` is a way to compute an `'a` asynchronously.
 - `'a Option.t` is a way to compute an `'a` that may fail.